theodi/public-procurement/guide.md

 ### Proposed Contract

-It is good practice to make available a proposed contract to bidders along with your invitation to tender.
+You must make available a proposed contract to bidders along with your invitation to tender.
 The contract will includes clauses about the ownership of the intellectual property created in the course of delivering the products or services.

 Early on, you need to figure out what data is going to be produced through delivering the service, directly and indirectly.